icon

 Adding real fruits can be a great way to flavor your next brew.
 Fruity craft beers are truly delicious and popular choices on any beer menu.

 The important items when using real fruits to remember are ripeness and bacteria.
-If using real fruit, it is recommended that only fresh fruits be used.
+If using real fruit, only fresh fruit should be used.
 The fruits should be selected at their time of ripeness when seasonally available.
-In order to use fresh fruits, they will have to be prepared to be added to the brew.
+To use fresh fruits, they must be prepared for addition to the brew.

 Washing, pitting, and cleaning of the fruits is essential.
 Real fruits contain wild yeasts and bacteria that can complement the brew.